 - Worked alongside teachers in preschool and elementary classrooms

 - Assisted various pastors in local ministry

-Participation in the HCS J-Term experience is a graduation requirement for all students.
+Participation in the freshman, sophomore, and junior expectations for the HCS Interterm experience is a graduation requirement for all students.